|

 Consultations on optimization of production processes

-Branch: Business and management consultancy activities
+Branch: Management consultancy activities

 Membership: Bulgarian Industrial Association